nsaghatelyan/slider-image/readme.txt

 == Changelog ==

+= 3.1.94 =
+**We have made some CSS , UX/UI changes in order to make the plugin more user-friendly.**

+* 1) Changed the back end "add image slider" button on front.
+Clarified that video and post slide buttons are from Pro users only with a logo.
+* 2) Made text layouts responsive, so that long text appear correctly on slides.
+* 3) Added additional information about the shortcodes, where and how to use them, including posts/pages, templates.
+* 4) Added the new Responsive Slider plugin link in the list of featured plugins.

 = 3.1.93 =
 **We make additional bug fixes, perfect the code structure of plugins and try to meet all WordPress standards fully.
 We avoid regular updates/commits, this is why we group all the points during the week and perform updates.
 Please, let us know if you catch a bug or any issue after the update at info@huge-it.com**